 Palace of Versailles

-The Palace of Versailles is one of the most incredible architectural masterpieces of the 17th century in Europe and one of the most visited attractions in France.
+One of the most incredible architectural masterpieces of the 17th century in Europe, the Palace of Versailles is also one of the most visited attractions in France.

-It was essential to French history as the location served as the capital of the kingdom from the 17th to the 18th century.
+It played a key role in French history, serving as the capital of the kingdom from the 17th to the 18th century.

 The Palace

-It was King Louis XIV who transformed the building into a royal palace, transferred the court there, and it remained the official seat of power until the French Revolution.
-Later, it was transformed into the Museum of French History.
+King Louis XIV transformed the building into a royal palace and transferred the court there.
+It remained the official seat of power until the French Revolution.
+It was later transformed into the Museum of French History.

-The palace houses valuable works of art and architecture, such as the rooms of the king and queen and the enormous chapel.
+The palace houses valuable works of art and architecture, such as the rooms of the king and queen, as well as the enormous chapel.

-One of the most impressive rooms is the Hall of Mirrors, 73 meters long with 375 mirrors.
-It was used as a passageway, waiting area, and meeting place, and in 1919, the signing of the Treaty of Versailles marked the end of World War I inside this hall.
+One of the most impressive rooms is the 73-meter-long Hall of Mirrors, which boasts 375 mirrors.
+Originally used as a passageway, waiting area and meeting place, it was here that the Treaty of Versailles was signed in 1919, marking the end of World War I.

 The Gardens of Versailles

-The extensive park extends behind the palace, covering an area of over 800 hectares, with various plant and tree species, elegant sculptures, water features, canals, and marble statues.
+The extensive park extends behind the palace covers an area of over 800 hectares and features various plant and tree species, elegant sculptures, water features, canals and marble statues.

-The main highlights of the Gardens of Versailles include the Grand Trianon, a small palace made of pink marble, the Estate of Marie Antoinette, and the Little Venice, which is the nickname given to the area with canals where gondolas and gondoliers were sent by the Venetian Republic to navigate the park's waterways.
+The main highlights of the Gardens of Versailles include the Grand Trianon, a small palace made of pink marble, the Estate of Marie Antoinette, and Little Venice, an area with canals where the Venetian Republic sent gondolas and gondoliers to navigate the waterways.

 How to Get to the Palace of Versailles